S3 method for class 'keras.src.models.model.Model'

 Optional named list mapping class indices (integers, 0-based) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.
 When

-Optional array of weights for the training samples, used for weighting the loss function (during training only).
-You can either pass a flat (1D) array/vector with the same length as the input samples (1:1 mapping between weights and samples), or in the case of temporal data, you can pass a 2D array (matrix) with shape
+Optional array or tensor of weights for the training samples, used for weighting the loss function (during training only).
+You can either pass a flat (1D) array or tensor with the same length as the input samples (1:1 mapping between weights and samples), or in the case of temporal data, you can pass a 2D array or tensor with shape

 Integer.
 Epoch at which to start training (useful for resuming a previous training run).